-The COAWST model utilizes the model-coupling toolkit (MCT) to achieve communication among the submodels via the message passing interface (Jacob et al., 2005).
-In the coupling process, ROMS receives the surface and bottom wave direction, height, length, period, percentage breaking, energy dissipation, and bottom orbital velocity from SWAN, while it provides bathymetry, bottom elevation, sea-surface height, and depth-averaged currents to SWAN.
+The COAWST model utilizes the model-coupling toolkit (MCT) to achieve communication among the submodels via the message-passing interface (Jacob et al., 2005).
+In the coupling process, ROMS receives the surface and bottom wave direction, height, length, period, percentage breaking, energy dissipation, and bottom orbital velocity from SWAN.
+At the same time, ROMS provides bathymetry, bottom elevation, seasurface height, and depth-averaged currents to SWAN.

-We used the latest version of the COAWST modeling system (version 3.7) at the date of publication of this deliverable.
-However, complete model details are available on the COAWST website3 for detailed checks and future improvements.
+We used the latest version of the COAWST modelling system (version 3.7) at this deliverable's publication date.
+However, complete model details are available on the COAWST website for detailed checks and future improvements.